outbreak-info/muninn/readme.md

-# Muninn --- Viral Mutation Database
+# Muninn

-Database system to store mutation and variant data for avian influenza.
+Muninn is a database system designed to store consensus and intra-host mutation data for avian influenza and SARS-CoV-2.

-## Testing Setup (containerized)
+## Containerized Setup

 1. Clone repository and cd into it.
 2. Create `.env` file.